Cortes205/MakefileGenerator/README.md

 The order of arguments only matters for the first two.

 * -c indicates you are going to be compiling a C program (only option for now)
-* The target file must be the second argument
+* The target file must be the second argument (it will automatically be put into a folder named bin)
 * .c files, .h files, and compiler flags can be ordered in any way, but they follow a few rules:

 1. At least one .c file must be provided